mmej181/tails/README.md

 <h1>Tails USB</h1>
-This tutorial outlines the how to create a powerful cybersecurity tool on a USB drive.<br />
+This tutorial demonstrates how to craft a versatile and portable cybersecurity tool on a USB drive, perfect for ensuring privacy and executing hacking tasks on the go!

+<h2> Description:
+We will be installing the Tails OS onto a flash drive.
+Tails OS is a privacy focused Operating System that comes with Kali Linux.
+Kali has many applications desgined for hacking. </h2>

 <h2>How to:</h2>